 at /wɒt ə ðeɪ ˈlʊkɪŋ ˈæt/

-The first sentence above is also affected by contrastive stress.
-The word I contrasts with John (I can’t but John can) and is therefore stressed - although in a non-contrastive sentence (eg I can’t go tonight) it would be unstressed.
+A sentence like I can’t but John can is also affected by contrastive stress.
+The word "I" contrasts with "John" and is therefore stressed - although in a non-contrastive sentence (eg I can’t go tonight) it would be unstressed.